skywarditsolutions/swparse/plan.md

 * Natural Language based Document Section Search.
 * Multi file support:
   * PDF,DOC,DOCX,XLS,XLSX,PPT,PPTX,HTML,CSV
+* * Targeted Page Range Extraction ( from - to)
+* * Smart page detection and extraction , based on natural language instructions.
+  * Integration with SkywardGPT would be great
 * Custom Field base Query and JSON Extraction.
 * VLLM based Extraction
 * Plain Text Extraction
 * Caching of results (uploads are already cached , Results may or may not need caching - determine base upon option? )
-* Targeted Page Range Extraction ( from - to)
-* Smart page detection and extraction , based on keyword or phrase?

 * Advanced Extraction
   * Ablility to Query document by giving fields to extract
     * Input : List of fields , like SensibleML